Faculty:Faculty of Health, Education, Medicine and Social Care

 Dr Nick Wrycraft is a Senior Lecturer in mental health nursing and has a specialist interest in working with anxiety and depression, clinical supervision, Cognitive Behavioural Therapy, recovery based approaches to mental health care, mental health promotion, service user input, and the inclusion of carers.

-On qualifying as a Mental Health Nurse, Nick worked in a number of different clinical areas, including an inpatient assessment unit for people with dementia, an adult acute mental health unit, and also day services for adults and older people with mental health problems.
-During this time Nick undertook several brief post-registration courses.
-After gaining a Distinction for his Masters’ Degree in Advanced Nursing Practice in 2003 from the University of Essex and the award for the best academic performance on the course, Nick became a Research Facilitator in a Primary Care Trust, promoting the uptake of research among other staff but also initiating and developing research projects and initiatives.
-During this time he undertook an evaluation of the National Institute for Mental Health for England’s (NIMHE) Eastern region Trailblazers course, which promoted and developed joint projects between primary and secondary mental health care.
-Disseminating this project led Dr Wrycraft to present the findings at the National Primary Care Research Conference in York, and at the NIMHE National Conference in Durham.
+On qualifying as a mental health nurse, Nick worked in several different clinical areas, including an inpatient assessment unit for people with dementia, an adult acute mental health unit, and day services for adults and older people with mental health problems.
+During this time, he undertook several post-registration courses.
+After gaining a Distinction for his Masters’ Degree in Advanced Nursing Practice in 2003 from the University of Essex, and the award for the best academic performance on the course, Nick became a Research Facilitator at a Primary Care Trust, promoting the uptake of research among other staff, and initiating and developing research projects and initiatives.
+During this time, he undertook an evaluation of the National Institute for Mental Health for England’s (NIMHE) Eastern region Trailblazers course, which promoted and developed joint projects between primary and secondary mental health care.
+Disseminating this project, Nick presented the findings at the National Primary Care Research Conference in York, and the NIMHE National Conference in Durham.

-The subject of the thesis for Dr Wrycraft’s Masters’ Degree and Professional Doctorate was clinical supervision.
-He has delivered numerous training courses on this subject for a range of health professionals, ranging from adult and mental health staff to physiotherapists and speech and language therapists and substance misuse workers.
-His other interests include CBT and brief interventions in primary care settings, and for people with anxiety and depression.
-More recently he has worked as the academic lead for experts by experience, and contributed to increasing the input of service users on the pre-registration mental health nursing.
+The subject of the thesis for Dr Wrycraft’s Masters’ Degree and Professional Doctorate was clinical supervision in multi-disciplinary teams in primary care settings.
+Following completion of this he designed and delivered numerous training courses on this subject for a range of health professionals both in inpatient and community settings, ranging from adult and mental health staff to physiotherapists and speech and language therapists and substance misuse workers.
+His other interests include research design and methodology, CBT and brief interventions in primary care settings.
+In September 2021, he led a module called “Do I Matter” as part of the Ruskin Modules initiative.
+Two students on the module made the shortlist for the Spark Award for the best piece of work on a Ruskin Module.

-Dr Wrycraft has written, co-written and edited a number of books and book chapters, and found writing to be something that he really enjoys.
-His work has an emphasis on case studies, the narrative experience of people with mental health issues, theories of mental health, the philosophy of time, and the work of mental health nurses, especially assessment and care planning.
-In his work as Admissions Tutor and as a group facilitator and Module Leader, Nick has endeavoured to support students, encourage them to enjoy learning, and promote the delivery of high quality and genuinely caring nursing.
+Nick has written, co-written and edited several books and book chapters, with an emphasis on case studies, the narrative experience of people with mental health issues, theories of mental health, the philosophy of time, and the work of mental health nurses, especially assessment and care planning.
+More recently, he has developed an interest in research methodology and qualitative research design.

 Nick has taught pre-registration mental health nursing students and mental health for more than ten years, and led different modules of the pre-registration mental health course and modules on the foundation degree pathway, the low intensity IAPT course and moderated work on the CBT training programme ranging from Diploma to Masters level, and is currently providing supervision for two Doctoral candidates.